AmeliaSyahla/Face-Detection-and-Recognition-WorkshopCV/README.md

 Notes:
 -> If you want to try retrain this model with your new dataset image, you can follow this step:
-1. Add your images dataset to the 'images' folder
+1. Add your images dataset to the `images` folder
-2. Follow the detailed step in 'Tugas Workshop_512027_Amelia Syahla Aurellia Sambudi'
+2. Follow the detailed step in `Tugas Workshop_512027_Amelia Syahla Aurellia Sambudi`
-3. Save the newly trained model ('eigenface_pipeline.pkl')
+3. Save the newly trained model (`eigenface_pipeline.pkl`)
-4. Execute 'main.py'
+4. Execute `main.py` on terminal